 What to do When the Insurance Company Comes Calling

 For those who have been injured in an automobile accident, the nightmare only begins at the scene of the crash; the real nightmare can be dealing with the insurance company.
-Tampa automobile accident attorneys hear horror stories all of the time.
+Bradenton automobile accident attorneys hear horror stories all of the time.
 First, it begins will a friendly call for the sake of performing a “brief review of the claim.”
 The next thing you know, you get an unbelievably small quote.
 Here is what really happens behind the scenes following the accident.

 The Day Of The Accident

 As soon as the accident happens, the police are often notified.
 They arrive on scene and assess the injuries, along with other first responders like the fire department and emergency medical providers.
 Paramedics assess injuries and generally recommend a trip to the hospital.
 Each agency completes some form of report, from police reports, crash reports, and medical notations by paramedics.
 Next, if the person is taken to the hospital or goes on his or her own, there will be an emergency room report showing the nature and extent of the injuries.

 At some point, whether at the scene or later in the hospital, or at home, the police may take a formal statement and try to determine what happened.
 Finally, if there are witnesses, the police may question them as well.
 These more formal investigations are usually reserved for the truly severe accidents that are criminal in nature, such as DUI-related crashes or accidents involving commercial vehicles.